Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Dataset Details

+\paragraph{Floyd–Warshall Dataset.} Each example is a weighted directed graph with nonnegative edge weights; we compute the all-pairs shortest-path distances with the Floyd–Warshall algorithm and use the resulting distance matrix as the regression target.
+Inputs are the flattened (zero-filled for missing edges) weight matrix with positional indices.

-The QuickSelect dataset frames the search for the $k$‑th smallest element as a combinatorial classification challenge.
-During training, each example presents an unsorted list of $n$ integers alongside the fixed order statistic $k$.
-The model’s task is to predict a binary mask marking all positions in the original list that hold the $k$‑th smallest value.
-To mimic real‑world uncertainty.
-For out‑of‑distribution evaluation, list lengths are increased, value ranges broadened, and randomly perturbed inputs.
+\paragraph{QuickSelect Dataset.} Each example is an unsorted list of integers together with an order statistic $k$; the label is a token-wise binary mask marking all positions that contain the $k$-th smallest value.
+Inputs provide per-element features (value and $k$ or a normalized rank proxy) in the original list order.